siddisking/aframe-navmesh-test/README.md

 testing the aframe inspector navmesh generator

-Simple Test of new navmesh plgin by don.
+Simple Test of new navmesh plugin by don.

 How to test ?